airpair/creating-container-components-part-1-shadow-dom/post.md

 In part 1 of 3 of this series, we'll implement `ot-site` and content insertion points using Web Components.

 Many template systems and frameworks provide functionality of this sort in slightly different ways, however.
-Parts 2 and 3 will cover Angular 1.3 and Angular 2.0.
+Parts 2 and 3  by [Kara Erickson](https://twitter.com/karaforthewin) will cover Angular 1.3 and Angular 2.0.

 ## `ot-site`